Easy & Tasty Ground Beef Fried Rice

 How To Make Ground Beef Fried Rice

-1. Add the ground beef to a large skillet or wok and cook it over medium-high heat until it is browned.
-Transfer it out of the skillet and set it aside.
-Drain off all but 1 tablespoon of fat.
+Add the ground beef to a large skillet or wok and cook over medium-high heat, breaking it up as it cooks, until browned and fully cooked.
+Transfer the beef to a plate and drain off all but about 1 tablespoon of fat so the rice doesn’t become greasy.

-2. Melt the butter in the same skillet over medium-high heat and add the sesame oil.
+Melt the butter in the same skillet over medium-high heat, then add the sesame oil.
+This combination adds richness and that classic fried rice aroma.

-3. Add the diced carrot and onion, cooking until they start to soften, about 3-4 minutes.
-Stir in the frozen peas, ginger, and garlic, cooking for another 2 minutes until fragrant.
+Add the diced carrot and onion and cook for 3 to 4 minutes, until they begin to soften.
+Stir in the frozen peas, ginger, and garlic and cook for another 2 minutes, just until fragrant.

-5. Add the cold cooked rice to the skillet, breaking up any clumps and cook for 3-4 minutes or until heated through and starting to brown slightly.
+Add the cold cooked rice to the skillet, breaking up any clumps with a spatula.
+Cook for 3 to 4 minutes, stirring occasionally, until the rice is heated through and starting to lightly brown.

 Chef Jenn’s Tips